Yann-dv/MediScreenApp/README.md

 - Utilize .NET Core MVC as the primary framework for development.

 ## Key Features
 1. **Docker Infrastructure**: The project involves setting up an efficient Docker infrastructure that allows for easy deployment and scaling of microservices.
+The Docker infrastructure also ensures a consistent runtime environment across different stages of the project.
+The project is configured to be containerized on the linux docker.
+This requires WSL2 installed for Windows machines, as well as docker desktop to facilitate management
 2. **RESTful Service**: We create a RESTful API for seamless access to patient records, ensuring data availability for analysis.
 3. **Diabetes Report Generation**: At the heart of the project is the ability to generate diabetes reports, aiding in medical decision-making.